 - Raqs MHC provides a fun environment in which to learn and perform Egyptian, American Cabaret, and Tribal Fusion forms of Bellydance in group that embraces and supports all body types.

 - Raunak Bhangra Dance Team

 - Box 9174

 - Bhangra is a traditional folk dance originating in Punjab, a region that spans both India and Pakistan.
-With its high energy beats, bhangra music has often been remixed with hip-hop and rap.
-Raunak Bhangra was established in 2004 by Amrita Randhawa and Nishi Popat.
+With its high energy beats, Bhangra music has often been remixed with hip-hop and rap.
+Raunak Bhangra was established in 2004.
 Since then, the team has grown stylistically with the input of our audiences and members alike.
-The team has not only performed at Mount Holyoke, but has travelled to various places in New England to perform as well.
-Fun fact: the team recently got to perform for Bollywood Actor, Imran Khan in NYC.
+As the team continues to grow, they hope to spread the knowledge of Bhangra and its culture to the college community and around the Pioneer Valley.

 - Box 9069